 How much are your customers worth to you over time?
 Do they subscribe to your service for a year and then quit?
 Do they buy from you four or five times and then never come back again?

-Lifetime Value, or LTV, is the average value a customer will be to you over their “lifetime” of being your customer.
-If you’ve been in business for a while, you may have the data to determine this number.
-If not, there are ways to predict it.
+Lifetime Value (or customer lifetime value CLV), is the average value a customer will be to you over their “lifetime” of being your customer.

 6. Churn

 A person “churns out” when they cancel their subscription or stop being a customer.
+Churn rate is measured by dividing the number of customers you have by the number of customers who cancel.

 7. Unit economics